Paralegal: Paralegal medical consultants

 Some attorneys who practice in fields involving medical care have only a limited knowledge of healthcare and medical concepts and terminology.
 Therefore, legal medical consultants which are professional physicians, physician assistants, paramedics, nurses and respiratory therapists, have become fully trained as paralegals in the manner described above and assist behind the scenes on these cases, in addition to serving as expert witnesses from time to time.

 By country

 Australia

 Australia has a distinct regime for the utilization of paralegals.
 According to one paralegal studies scholar:

 Furthermore, Australian paralegals have "little formal recognition of, or status accorded" them, yet they "require specialist education."

 Canada

-In Canada, paralegals (except in Ontario) are generally trained assistants who assist lawyers, and work under the supervision of lawyers.
-Paralegals are not regulated by legislation (except in Ontario) and are not professionals in their own right.
-Some provinces (such as British Columbia) allow lawyers to designate certain paralegals to provide additional services to clients.
-However, lawyers remain fully responsible for all action or omission of the designated paralegals.
+In Canada, paralegals are typically trained assistants who work under the supervision of lawyers and are not regulated as independent professionals, except in the Canadian province of Ontario.
+In Ontario, paralegals are licensed professionals regulated by legislation.

+Some provinces, like British Columbia, allow lawyers to designate certain paralegals to provide additional services to clients.
+However, in most cases, lawyers remain fully responsible for all action or omission of the designated paralegals.